A Bit About Me

 Professionally, I have delivered lumber, baked pizzas, and demolished garages.
 Nowadays, these are strictly hobbies.
 Right now, I'm into experiments where I try to figure out how the political mind works.
 (Short answer: it does, except when it doesn't.)

 I am married to my wonderful wife, Krysten.
-She is wonderful for many reasons, but one of them is that she tolerates my excessive commitment to charcoal grilling and barbecuing.
+She is wonderful for many reasons, but one of them is that she tolerates my excessive commitment to charcoal barbecuing.
 I have two children and a dog.
 My dog is named after a story about the apocolypse.
 My children appear unrelated to any apocolypses, but I suppose time will tell.

 Google Scholar: here.